 In the beginning, we focus primarily on a popular variant of the original CRM introduced by Tilman with slightly different resource dynamics\cite{tilman1982resource}:

-The main difference between this model variant and the original CRM is that consumers can no longer deplete a resource (i.e. $\mathbf{M^*}= \mathbf{M}$).
+From an ecological perspective, there are significant differences between this model variant and the original CRM.
+First, the resource supply rate $K_\alpha$ is constant instead of following logistic growth rate.
+Second, the species consume resources at a rate that is independent of the resource concentrations in the environment.
+This can lead to unphysical, negative resource concentrations.
+Despite these differences, mathematically the equilibrium solutions of the two models have similar forms.
+One major difference that does arise is that in the dynamics described by Eq.~\ref{Ma1} consumers can no longer cause a resource to go extinct (i.e., $\mathbf{M^*}= \mathbf{M}$).
 This makes this models significantly easier to analyze (especially within the context of Random Matrix Theory) and leads to much simpler analytic expressions.
-For this reason, we largely focus on this model \emph{without} resource extinction (see Fig. \ref{distributions}, Fig. \ref{structures}, Fig. \ref{chi_si} in Appendix \ref{sec:additionfigures} for numerics and Appendix \ref{Cavity} for analytics on original CRM described by Eq. \ref{Ma}).
-However, we note that a major drawback of this model is that it can lead to unphysical, negative resource concentrations and hence is physically flawed.
-Despite this limitation, the CRM without resource extinction captures almost all the qualitative behaviors present in more complicated and physically realistic CRMs (though there are some subtle but important differences discussed below).
+For this reason, we largely focus on this latter model \emph{without} resource extinction (see Fig. \ref{distributions}, Fig. \ref{structures}, Fig. \ref{chi_si} for dynamics described by Eq~\ref{Ma1} and Appendix \ref{sec:additionfigures} for numerics and Appendix \ref{Cavity} for analytics on original CRM described by Eq. \ref{Ma}).
+Despite the unphysical, negative resource concentrations, the CRM without resource extinction captures almost all the qualitative behaviors present in more complicated and physically realistic CRMs (though there are some subtle but important differences discussed below).

-Both the models in Eq. \ref{Ma} and Eq. \ref{Ma1} make very specific assumptions about resource dynamics (i.e. that resources are themselves self-replicating entities that can be described by logistic growth in the absence of consumers).
+Both the models in Eq. \ref{Ma} and Eq. \ref{Ma1} make very specific assumptions about resource dynamics.
 To check the generality of our results, we also numerically analyzed generalizations of the CRM including linear resource dynamics where resources are supplied externally, and a model of microbial ecology with trophic feedbacks where organisms can feed each other via metabolic byproducts\cite{goldford2018emergent, marsland2018available,marsland2020minimal, marsland2020community}.
 This analysis can be found in Appendix \ref{sec:model}.
 Furthermore, for simplicity, in most of this work we assume that $S=M$.
 However, we have numerically checked that our results are robust to breaking on this assumption (see Fig. \ref{size}).